infinyon/fluvio/DEVELOPER.md

 $ flvd cluster start --sys --develop
 ```

 # Running Fluvio with local cluster

-It is recommened to use `local` cluster for development.
+We highly recommend using the `flvd cluster start --local --develop` command for most development.

-In this case, we run `sc` and `spu` individually, allowing development testing.
+However, in the following cases, we run `sc` and `spu` individually, allowing individual testing.

 ## Starting SC

-The Streaming Controller (SC) is the controller for Fluvio cluster.
+The Streaming Controller (SC) is the controller for a Fluvio cluster.
 You only start a single SC for a single Fluvio cluster.

 To run the SC, you'll need to build and run the `fluvio-run` executable: